 If you’re rescheduling your wedding due to the COVID-19 pandemic, you’re probably running into the same issue as many other couples—finding a new date for your event (fortunately, the new WeddingWire Rescheduler can help do much of the legwork for you—contacting your vendors at once and comparing their availability for your top dates).
 If you’re okay with pushing your wedding back a year or more, you may have an easier time finding a weekend date when your vendor team is available.
-If you’re committed to getting married in 2020, you might find that weekends are filling up quite quickly and hosting a weekday wedding might be among your only options.
+However, you might find that weekends are filling up quite quickly and hosting a weekday wedding might be among your only options.
 To this we say: Go for it!
 There are lots of reasons why weekday weddings are even better than weekend weddings (take that, Saturday!).

 You can have your wedding sooner.

 Here’s the thing: If you’re set on having a Saturday wedding, you might have to wait until next year to score a date when your vendor crew is available.
 But if you really want to get married, like, yesterday, a weekday wedding allows you to host your event this year.
 Not only is that good for your morale, it’s also good for your vendors, whose businesses will likely suffer during the COVID-19 crisis.
 If you’re able to get married and therefore, pay your vendors, this year, it will help give your pros’ businesses a much-needed boost.

 Your vendor team is more likely to be available.